Generamés - Hope Fund

 Based on criteria such as social and environmental impact, innovation, scalability, and sustainability, the association Generamés was one of the projects evaluated and selected to receive financial support from the Hope Fund.

-Based in and operating in Spain, Generamés, Clean energy + Social inclusion, is a non-profit organization that promotes the energy transition while tackling social exclusion.
+Based in and operating in Spain, Generamés, is a non-profit organization that promotes the energy transition while tackling social exclusion.
 Their project aims to combat climate change through the installation of renewable energy systems and to promote the social inclusion of young people from care homes and unsupported migrants.
 It does so by providing training and skills development for the installation of these systems, creating opportunities for integration into the labor market.

 In 2017, he arrived in Barcelona and entered a reception center, where he quickly stood out for his strong work ethic and positive attitude.
 He learned Spanish, continued his education and in 2022, he was selected for a pilot program to train as a solar panel installer which led him to work at Generamés, through a social insertion contract.

-Now, Saikoü wants to give energy back to the village where he departed from.
+Now, Saikoü wants to give back energy and hope to his village.

 The project (H)ola Saikoü

 With the (H)ola Saikoü project, Saikoü wants to bring energy to Saré Djigui, improving lives and tackling the climate crisis.
-He aims to put his training and experience to give back to his community, promoting social inclusion, and drive the energy transition, thus coming full circle of his personal and professional journey.
+He wants to apply his training and experience to give back to his community, promote social inclusion, and help drive the energy transition - thus completing a full circle in his personal and professional journey.